 selling point was the awesome configurability.
 And guess what it gives?
 A key

-mapping that’s almost matching tmux
+mapping that’s almost matching tmux.

 I couldn’t have asked for anything more.